Introduction to Postgres Rename Table

 RENAME TO alteredTableName;

-This will prevent the system to throw an error if none of the tables named tableName exists in the current database.
-Instead, the system will raise the notice saying that no such table exists.
+This will prevent the system from throwing an error if none of the tables named tableName exists in the current database.
+Instead, the system will raise the notice saying no such table exists.
 Let us try to execute the following query statement –

 ALTER TABLE IF EXISTS psqldemo RENAME TO education;